Das-Kollektiv/tdme2/README.md

         - 3D rendering engine uses multiple threads if using Vulkan renderer, or one thread only if using a GL renderer
         - UDP client has its own thread
         - UDP server can have multiple IO threads, multiple worker threads and always has its own server thread
+        - HTTP download client has its own thread
         - physics or game mechanics can also run in a separate thread(s)
     - uses 3rd party libraries
     	- need to be installed